ZenIDTeam/ZenID-ios/README.md

 ```

 > [!IMPORTANT]
-> You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).
+> You should always keep one instance of `Camera`, even when you have more controllers (such as `SelfieController`, `FacelivenessController` or `DocumentController`).

 Add the `CameraView` into your view hierarchy in order to see the camera's UI and live feed.

 You can pass role, country, page, and code if you want to scan only one document.
 If you need to scan more than one document use `documents` field to pass an array of allowed documents.

 You can turn off all visualisations by setting the `showVisualisation: false`.
 After that you are free to build your own UI.

 The delegate of the controller is following: